 Naturally Remove Calluses from Hands and Feet

-When you don’t take care of your body it shows, usually in the form of a problem.
-In certain areas your abuse will be clear to the casual observer.
+When you don’t take care of your body, it shows, usually in the form of a problem.
+In certain areas, your abuse will be clear to the casual observer.
 Calluses are one of these problems.
 If you want to learn how to help remove calluses naturally, read on!

 One thing needs to be made clear: there’s nothing to fear from a callus.
 This type of problem is not serious and can almost always be resolved at home.
-Just follow the tips we’ll share with you today and you’ll see an improvement.
+Just follow the tips we share here to see an improvement.

 Be careful to avoid exposing this area to sunlight, which could stain the skin and leave unsightly spots.